Below are some of the many activities normally available to members

 New Club Choir

 The New Club Book Group, was started 12 years ago and now meets on the first Monday of the month (except May) in the morning in the well-appointed club library.
 Open to 12 members, each is invited to choose a book for everyone to read before leading a discussion about it's contents and merits.
-At the end of each year we have a Christmas lunch with a Bran Tub!

 The highlight of the New Club's golfing year is the tournament for the Congreve Cup and Tait Salver.
 Played in the Spring at one of the many golf courses in and around Cheltenham, the day ends with the prize giving and a sumptuous supper prepared by the New Club's chef and his team.
 It falls to the winners to take responsibility for organising the following year's event.